 Background of Tochka.com

 Tochka was co-founded by Boris Dyakonov in 2015, who is still the CEO of the company.
 Tochka is a digital-only bank without bureaucracy for entrepreneurs.
 The company is based in Yekaterinburg in Russia.
-Tochka has around 2000 users in Holaspirit in 137 circles.
+Tochka has around 2000 users (addendum: 3000 in Dec 2021) in Holaspirit in 137 circles.

 Tochka.com adopted Holacracy in 2016 as a way to encode values in its organizational design and to create a corporate culture.
 They’ve made the shift because of the promises of transparency, distributed authority, and dynamic steering that would enable the executive committee to pull out of operational work.